 Will I Get a Scar Post-Surgery?

 Scars left after a male breast reduction are usually situated in the lower part of the areola, which means the scar is barely visible to the naked eye.
-Alternatively, the scar can also be present in the armpit or on the chest, depending on the techniques used by the cosmetic surgeon.
-To have a better idea of the scar you may be left with after surgery, be sure to speak to your cosmetic surgeon before the procedure takes place.
+Alternatively, the scar can also be present in the armpit or on the chest, depending on the techniques used by the cosmetic surgery.
+To have a better idea of the scar you may be left with after surgery, be sure to speak to your cosmetic surgery before the procedure takes place.

 The scar resulting from a male breast reduction may vary on to the techniques used by the surgeon.
 If a larger amount of fat, glandular tissue or skin needs to be removed from the chest area during the procedure, the surgeon may use the tissue excision technique, which may leave a larger scar.